Jeffreydne/password-generator/README.md

 ---
 ## Credits

 Note: I initially enrolled in the full time Fullstack Bootcamp beginning in September 2023.
-I began working on this just as I made the decision to transfer into the part time bootcamp that I am in now.
+I began working on this project just as I made the decision to transfer into the part time bootcamp that I am in currently.
 I wrote the bulk of the code while waiting for the part time camp to begin, using concepts covered in the full time bootcamp.
 The HTML and CSS were both provided by The excellent staff at UC Berkeley Extension Full Stack Bootcamp.
 They also provided the JavaScript Skeleton that allowed the DOM manipulation to take place and the beginings of the table of technology used in this README.md.
 I contributed the bulk of the Javascript which provided the logic for the functioning of the password generator.